LylChun/EPGminer/README.md

 ### Frequency

 To demonstrate the frequency calculation abilities of the package, we will first generate a simple example waveform.
+Note that this is not actual EPG data.
+It is merely a simple example of time-series data to demonstrate the frequency calculation in epgminer.

 ``` r
 library(epgminer)